barumau/pandunia/english/english-pandunia.md

 once (one time) - un mar
 oncilla - bagre oselote
 one (1) - un
-one (you, they, impersonal pronoun) - men
+one (you, they, impersonal pronoun) - mon
 onion - piaze
 online - na lin
 only (single, sole, lone, just) - un di